arielgee/Sage-Like/.misc/tasks.md

 * if the sidebar is loaded in a tab's page the extension can be used in mobile? (from: https://www.reddit.com/r/FirefoxAddons/comments/ozz6s6/im_looking_for_a_specific_kind_of_rss_addon_that/)
 * limit number of feed-items displayed in listView
 * change feed-item visited state when its feed-preview url is visible in the screen's viewport: use IntersectionObserver (https://usefulangle.com/post/113/javascript-detecting-element-visible-during-scroll)
-* some day must fix the colors in preferences select tag in dark mode!!!! look if other webext using select in dark mode
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`